 ANNE BAXTER - Light Sculpture

-On graduating from college, Baxter moved to New York and took a job doing office work for The Whitney Museum while she studied drawing & anatomy at The Art Students League.
+On graduating from college, Baxter moved to New York and took an office job at The Whitney Museum of American Art, at which time she studied drawing & anatomy at The Art Students League.
 It was during this period that she created two large-scale works in what would become her signature medium, wire mesh.

 Baxter then moved to Paris and became a student of Pol Bury and Gérard Singer at the Ecole des Beaux-Arts.
 She had her first one-person gallery exhibition in 1988 at La Galerie de Poche.
 One year later, she graduated from the Ecole des Beaux-Arts with Honors (“avec les félicitations du jury”) and with a four-year degree in Sculpture.
 Her work was the subject of the ENSBA’s first one-person student publication, “Traces 2”.
 She was the recipient of various awards during this period, including an award from Le Figaro & La Compagnie Bancaire on the theme of the advancement of technology.
 Baxter continued to work and exhibit in Paris until her move to Los Angeles at the end of 1993.
 There she began to experiment with gilding / gold-plating her wire works, as well as developing her more classic works in silver.
 Baxter also created an experimental body of work exploring the integration of color into her sculpture using the medium of abalone.